TexBlock/TiC-Wiki/New-in-Tinkers'-Construct-3.md

 # Tools

-This page describes some of the new content related to tools mechanics, including parts, materials, and modifiers. later in the section it has a full list of tools planned for TiC 3.
+This page describes some of the new content related to tools mechanics, including parts, materials, and modifiers. later in the section it has a full list of tools planned for Tinkers' Construct 3.

 ## Tool Tables